Spirent/cloudsure/documentation/testcase-overview.md

 # Testcase Overview
-A testcase is set of actions performed on a target enviroment while measuring the resulting impact.
-A testcase can also post-processing of the results to determine an outcome.
+A testcase a is set of actions performed on a target enviroment while measuring the resulting impact.
+A testcase can also include post-processing of the results to determine an outcome (e.g. pass/fail, score, etc.).

- Each testcase consists of following sections.
-Each section will have a set of attributes.
+ Each testcase consists of following sections, each containing a set of attributes.

 1. Basic Information
 2. Environment